askngan/AppConnect/appconnect.md

 You don't have to connect to your applications on the Applications page; you can also connect in the flow editor as you add the applications to your flow.
 Many applications require just a user name and password, but some need more information.
 You can find out how to find this information in the [How-to guides for apps ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/).

-If you're using {{site.data.keyword.appconservicefull}} to run Integration Bus or App Connect Enterprise solutions in the cloud, an _application_ is the container that holds your message flows, libraries, and other resources that are required by your solution.
+If you're using {{site.data.keyword.appconserviceshort}} to run BAR files in the cloud, an _application_ is the container that holds your message flows, libraries, and other resources that are required by your solution.

 ## Actions
 {: #actions}